DevSecOps 101 part 1: Software Component Analysis (SCA)

 I have been crawling through software engineering and cybersecurity blogs for a few years now, and I have always been surprised by the lack of cybersecurity resources targeting developers.
 Like if the cybersecurity and the developer community barely spoke to each other.

-To put it in practice, we will add complete security testing to Damn Vulnerable Python Web Application throughout the whole guide.
+To put it in practice, we will add a complete security testing to Damn Vulnerable Python Web Application throughout the whole guide.
 DVPWA, as its name tells, is a vulnerable web app written in Python.
 We will take Github Actions as an example of CI/CD, though this will be mostly generalizable.

 The first step towards building more secure apps is detecting and avoiding using dependencies that have known vulnerabilities.
 This process is called Software Component Analysis or SCA.